Who We Are

 Superintendent Jose Hernandez

 Jose Hernandez began his career with Milwaukee County in February of 1992 as a correctional officer 1.
-In the fall of 1995, he was selected as a canine handler and continued to serve the agency in this capacity until June of 2010 at which time he was appointed to the rank of lieutenant and was designated to oversee detention services bureau canine program in its entirety.
+In the fall of 1995, he was selected as a canine handler and continued to serve the agency in this capacity until June of 2010 at which time he was appointed to the rank of lieutenant and was eventually designated to oversee detention services bureau canine program in its entirety.
 Mr. Hernandez was appointed as captain in October 2011.
 His area of responsibility was broadened to include Detention Services Bureau and all divisions of the agency’s canine program.
 In June of 2013, he was promoted to the rank of assistant superintendent.
 The promotion to assistant superintendent was focused on inmate programming initiatives, employment opportunities for offenders, Huber and electronic monitoring, and correctional industries.